fbpx

 In preparing for brumation reptiles should be given their last feed at least 14 days before going into brumation.
 This allows them to clear the food through their digestive system before going into sleep mode with reduced metabolic activity.
 If they have food still in the digestive tract while brumating this food can rot and cause an infection.
 For 14 days after their last feed they should still have light and heat to keep them from going into brumation early.
 Light and heat sources can then be turned off with the reptile just being at room temperature then usually within a week they will go into brumation.
 Ensure that your reptile always has fresh clean water available for them to drink so that they do not dehydrate.

 Brumation plays a very important role in preparing the reptile’s body for reproduction.
-During the brumation period the reptiles’ sexual organs develop and recharge,allowing a buildup of sperm to produce giving them the best chance at being highly fertile and being able to reproduce during breeding times.
+During the brumation period the reptiles’ sexual organs develop and recharge.
+This allows a buildup of sperm to produce giving them the best chance at being highly fertile and being able to reproduce during breeding times.

 If you ever have any concerns about your reptile going into brumation or while they are brumating or regarding their general health please contact your veterinarian and they will be able to help you.